Sammaye/mongoglue/README.md

 	function behaviours(){
 		return array('Timestamp');
 	}

 A behaviour can also be passed certain information by the model to tell it how it should run.
 This is done within the behaviour declaration within the models `behaviours` function like so:

 	function behaviours(){
 		return array('Timestamp' => array('dateFormat' => 0));
 	}

 The keys within the nested array whose key is the behaviour name represent class properties.

 Note: behaviours have no requirement to extend from `\mongoglue\Behaviour` provided you have the functions in your own file as well.

 Note: A behaviours event hooks into the model will be run before your own, so tghe `Timestamp`s `beforesave()` hook will run before your own in model one.

 ### Setting Unsanitised Attributes

 If you wish to set the attributes of the model ready for validation you can use the `_attributes()` function which will use the defined rules you either entered into the `validate()` function or into the `rules()` model method to judge what fields should be set within the model and which should not.
 As an example:

 	$model->_attributes($_POST['user']);

 Fields sent into this function that are not defined within the rules of the model (either through the `validate` or `rules` function) will be silently dropped.
 There will be no notification that they have been dropped.

 Note: Setting the attributes and validating them are two completely different things.

 ### Validation

 #### Validators

-There a couple of ways to use validators.
-Firstly the ORM actually comes in built with a surprising number of base validators:
+It is good to understand that mongoglue comes built in with some basic validators:

+- `required` makes sure a value for the field is required
+- `boolean` ensures a value is of type boolean
+- `string` ensures a value of type string
+- `objExist` can be used to ensure another object, defined by a condition, exists or not
+- `in` ensures the value is in a range of other values
+- `nin` ensures the values is not in a range of other values
+- `regex` ensures the value either complies or does not comply to the regex inserted into the rule
+- `compare` compares a value using specifically defined opreators (`=`,`<=`,`<`,`>`,`>=`,`!=`) whether or not the fields value compares with either a static value or a field
+- `number` ensures the value is a number
+- `url` ensures the value is a URL
+- `tokenized` ensures that the value is tokenized (will normally return true) but more importantly will ensure that there is not more than `x` tokenized elements in the string
+- `email` ensures that the value is a valid email
+- `safe` just denotes the field should run no validation at all and should just be passed across (not a good thing to use)

+Note: the email validator uses the PHP filter ( http://php.net/manual/en/filter.filters.validate.php )

+You can add you own validators either in a behaviour, model or a custom validator file.

+Adding a validator within a behaviour or model is the same, just create a function in the class:

+	function myval($field, $value, $params){
+		return true;
+	}

+And then reference that within the rules:

+	array('myfield', 'myval', //Any params);

+When the validation function runs to detect if the function exists it will be able to run it and return a response.

+As well as adding validators this way you can add your own class based validator (or some one elses) within the `/mongoglue/validators` folder.
+A basic validator setup is:

+namespace mongoglue\validators;

+	class tester extends \mongoglue\Validator{
+		function validate($attribute, $value){
+			// The regex basically says that if the name is less than 20 alpha numeric characters but 3+ then allow it
+			// Of course you don't need a dedicated validator for this you can just use the regex validator but this is being used
+			// for unit testing
+			if(preg_match('/^[0-9a-zA-Z]{3,20}$/', $value) > 0){
+				return true;
+			}else{
+				return false;
+			}
+		}
+	}

+Whereby the `validate` function is the default run function whenever the validator is called which, just like the model/behaviour based validators, should return a `boolean` of success or failure.

+Note: Even though errors (providing you know what your doing) can be set from the validation functions/classes it is recommended not to

+Note: You must return a `boolean` of success or failure for each validator

-#### Get Validation Errors
+#### Validation Errors

 ### Setting Sanitised Attributes

 Note: It is NOT advised you do this.
 Please do not PASS GO, go straight to JAIL.

 When you know what you have is OK to put into the document without validation you can use the `setAttributes()` function providing it with a array of properties with the key of each element being the property name:

 	$model->setAttributes(array('name' => 'sammaye'))